Lancs Roman Roads

 Distance: unknown

 Often suggested as a possible Roman road to the Kilns at Quernmore (and even on through the Trough of Bowland) this road certainly has several Roman characteristics which lends support this supposition.
-However, as yet there is no independent supporting evidence and (currently) with limited Lidar data this will have to await confirmation.
+Those characteristics continue beyond Quernmore and seem to head directly into what looks like a long abandoned quarry.
+Beyond there I am not convinced the road went any further.

 Historic County: Lancashire